Why Does Life Stage Nutrition Matter?

 This stage sets the foundation for lifelong health.

 Kittens may be small, but their nutritional needs are highly specific.
 As obligate carnivores, they rely on nutrients found in animal-based proteins and can’t produce certain essentials on their own.
-Protein supports muscle and organ development, while fats provide energy and play a key role in brain and vision development (especially nutrients like DHA).
-Kittens also require taurine, which is essential for heart health and vision and must come from their diet (we break this down more in our
+Protein supports muscle and organ development, while fats provide energy and play a key role in brain and vision development (especially nutrients like DHA).Kittens also require

-taurine guide).
+taurine, which is essential for heart health and vision and must come from their diet.
 Their eating habits are a little different as well.
 Kittens tend to eat smaller amounts more frequently, so they often do best with multiple meals or controlled free-feeding depending on the home.
 The goal is less about strict portioning and more about supporting steady growth.
-Despite the classic image, most cats are lactose intolerant after weaning, so milk (especially from other species) isn’t recommended and can cause digestive upset.
+Despite the classic image, most cats are lactose intolerant after weaning, so milk (especially from other species) isn’t recommended as it can cause digestive upset.
 Fresh water should always be available, and incorporating wet food can help support hydration – especially since cats don’t always have a strong natural thirst drive.
 Feeding a diet specifically formulated for kittens helps ensure nutrients stay properly balanced during this stage.

 Adult Maintenance Nutrition